microsoft/data-formulator/README.md

 ## Get Started

-Choose one of the following options to set up Data Formulator:
+Play with Data Formulator with one of the following options:

 - **Option 1: Install via Python PIP**